radtek/HB.Framework.Database/README.md

 Cross-platform MySQL &amp; SQLite ORM for .NET, can used by front-end and back-end, just one Unified library.

-Just download and run the samples, including a xamarin, a console and a asp.net core sample HB.Framework.Common is needed, and you can find at my repositories.
+Just download and run the samples, including a xamarin, a console and a asp.net core sample HB.Framework.Common is needed, that you can find at my repositories.